Family Tours & Trips in Israel

 8 Days Highlights of Israel

-Loretta, traveled in January
+Mikhail, traveled in August

 Masada fortress, Dead Sea floating, and optional Galilee boat rides await families with children 10+.
 Mahane Yehuda market and Caesarea's Roman ruins fascinate visitors.
 Family-oriented hotels like Crowne Plaza Tel Aviv and Lake House Tiberias provide comfort.